 Currently, kraft pouches with less than 15% plastic are considered 'kerbside recyclable' by OPRL.
 Pouches with higher plastic content can still be recycled at large supermarkets or store drop-off points along with other forms of multilaminate flexible packaging such as crisps packets and microwaveable bags.
 The 15% plastic content limit for kerbside recycling of mixed paper/plastic pouches is currently under review with the Confederation of Paper Industries (CPI), with an anticipated reduction to 10% in the near future.

-At SPS Pouches, we’re dedicated to keeping you informed about the latest innovations in packaging design.
-We understand the importance to your business of maintaining packaging quality whilst you transition to eco-friendly alternatives.
+We are dedicated to keeping you informed about the latest innovations and developments in packaging design and understand the importance of maintaining packaging quality whilst you transition to eco-friendly solutions.
 That’s why we’ve invested in developing industry-leading recyclable pouches that meet the highest standards of sustainability and performance.

-We share your commitment to sustainability and are here to support you with the latest industry insights and government regulations.
-Connect with us today and take the next step in your journey toward a more sustainable future.
+If you need any further information on this topic, we are here to support you with the latest industry insights and government regulations.
+Contact us today and take the next step in your journey toward a more sustainable future.

 If you have any enquiries concerning our pouch packaging, or would simply like to get in touch with our team, you can use the contact form or details below.